dtorrero/simpleaotyFront/README.md

 # simpleAOTYFront
-Simple front for AOTY web in fastHtml
+Simple front for AOTY web in JS REACT